-If you want to take on the project of moving a pinball machine, there are a number of contingencies you need to address.
-Is this a solid-state electronic machine from the ‘70s?
+When moving a pinball machine, there are several contingencies you need to address: is this a solid-state electronic machine from the ‘70s?
 Or is it a newer machine with more complicated mechanics and delicate electronics?
-How are you going to remove the back box?
+How are you going to remove the backbox?
 What about the legs?
 What will you use to cover and stabilize the pinball machine during transport?
-We will cover all that and more in this guide on how to move a pinball machine safely.

-These are the machines that can allow the head box to fold down.
-But you want to disconnect the main wiring in order to do that.
-Find the rear access panel and remove it.
-There may have been a key at some time for this panel and if you have it, great, use it.
-But if not, you might have use a screwdriver and some ingenuity to gain access.
-Once in there, unplug the large connectors and label them if needed to know where to reconnect once you move the machine.
+These are the kind of machines that can allow the headbox to fold down.
+You will want to disconnect the main wiring then find the rear access panel and remove it.
+There may have been a key at some time for this panel and if you have it, you should use it.
+If not, you might have to use a screwdriver to gain access.
+Once that’s done, unplug the large connectors and label them to know where to reconnect once you move the machine.

-With older machines, you will need to remove the pinball machine backglass.
-On these machines, there is usually a lock in one of three spots on the head box: the upper left, upper right or on top of the head box in the middle.
+With older pinball machines, you will need to remove the machine’s backglass.
+On these, there is usually a lock-in in one of three spots on the headbox: the upper left, upper right, or on top of the headbox in the middle.

-Once you unlock the glass, slide it out through the bottom of the head box.
-Once it is out, handle it very carefully and find a properly sized box to take it on and wrap it securing with packing material.
-Most likely, it will have an intricate, singular design painted on the surface, meaning that it will be almost impossible to replace or repair if damaged.
+Once you unlock the glass, slide it out through the bottom of the headbox.
+Once it is out, handle it very carefully and find a properly sized box to take it on and wrap it securing it with packing material.
+It will most likely have an intricate, singular design painted on the surface, meaning that it will be almost impossible to replace or repair if damaged.

 Examine the area around where the legs attach to the main playing surface of the pinball machine.
 Each leg should have 8 bolts connecting it to the main machine.
 Most likely the bolts will be ⅝ inches or 9/16 inches, so be prepared with the proper wrenches.

 Make sure to remember which are the front legs and which are the back legs.
-With the exception of Sega pinball machines, most have back legs that are longer than the front legs.
+Except for Sega pinball machines, most have back legs that are longer than the front legs.
 You will want to replace the legs in the same spots when you put the machine back together.

 Gather the pinball machine legs together and wrap them with one blanket.
-You can use the cellophane or duct tape to secure that package.
-Be sure to save the bolts, nuts and other small parts necessary to put the pinball machine back together at the new location.
+You can use cellophane or duct tape to secure that package.
+Be sure to save the bolts, nuts, and other small parts necessary to put the pinball machine back together at the new location.